Identifying Blogger blog posts with size bloat and fixing them

 - postsInListSize.ps1 which parses a local HTML file containing a list of Blogger post URLs (in a particular format) and invokes postsize.ps1 for each URL to generate a comprehensive report of sizes for all posts in the list.
 See Readme section for details.

 The Readme section Scan Data Processing and Payload Analysis details the steps taken to transform the comprehensive report (raw scan output) of postsInListSize.ps1 for this blog into an Excel workbook with one sheet having sorted list of posts in descending order of post size.
+After discussion with ChatGPT, I have not included the Excel workbook in the git repo.

 Comments